 Blow drying.
 Flat ironing.
 Curling iron.
-The common thread among all three styling tools is that they produce heat that is needed to create many different hairstyles, but with repeated use these very tools puts your hair at high risk for breakage and moisture loss.
+The common thread among all three styling tools is that they produce heat that is needed to create many different hairstyles, but repeated use of these very tools puts your hair at high risk for breakage and moisture loss.

 But the question is, will we ever stop torturing our hair with these very tools?
 Not on your life baby!
-So, how then do we protect our hair from the 410 degree heat of that flat iron and still come away with every strand still in tact and with hair that feels softer than ever?
+So, how then do we protect our hair from the 410-degree heat of that flat iron and still come away with every strand still intact and with hair that feels softer than ever?
 The answer is to add a “protective” step to “your” hair care routine.

 Check out these 6 Tips…